188th Congregation (2013)

 The Pro-Chancellor of the University of Hong Kong (HKU) Dr the Honourable David Li Kwok Po conferred honorary degrees upon six outstanding individuals at the University’s 188th Congregation on March 14.

 Professor Sir Alec Jeffreys delivered the acceptance speech on behalf of the Honorary Graduates.
 A distinguished geneticist and internationally respected pioneer in DNA fingerprinting, Sir Alec said the honour was a recognition of the work of him and his team.

 “I am delighted to accept this honorary degree not so much for myself but for all my colleagues who helped turn a crazy dream of DNA-based identification into a technology that has now spread to every corner of the world and directly touched the lives of tens of millions of people.”
 He said.

-“Prof Fan Jinshi’s archaeological work is fascinating, and needless to say, DNA now plays an integral part in this field in terms of analysing ancient remains.
-Prof Wang Shenghong has made major contributions to electronics, including radio telescopes, which I hope will fulfill one of my great dreams, namely the eventual discovery of life beyond Earth.”
+“Professor Fan Jinshi’s archaeological work is fascinating, and needless to say, DNA now plays an integral part in this field in terms of analysing ancient remains.
+Professor Wang Shenghong has made major contributions to electronics, including radio telescopes, which I hope will fulfill one of my great dreams, namely the eventual discovery of life beyond Earth.”
 He added.

-Honorary Degrees are awarded to individual who have made valuable intellectual, social and cultural contributions to society and the world.
+Honorary Degrees are awarded to individuals in recognition of their distinguished service and commitment to the University, the community, and to academia.
+They are also conferred to those who have made valuable intellectual, social and cultural contributions to society and the world.